Richmond, Vermont: Public health controversy

 In October 2022, the town's water superintendent resigned after admitting that he had, without notifying city officials, lowered the water's fluoridation levels to less than half that recommended by the state to protect health.
 The superintendent confessed that he had done so since 2011 without seeking permission; the town's water and sewer commission immediately voted to restore fluoridation to the levels recommended by public health authorities.

 Geography

 According to the United States Census Bureau, the town has a total area of 84.8 sqkm, of which 83.5 sqkm is land and 1.4 sqkm, or 1.59%, is water.
 Richmond is bisected by the Winooski River, with its tributary, the Huntington River, crossing the southeast corner of the town.
 Richmond is located in the western foothills of the Green Mountains.

 The town is crossed by Interstate 89, with access from Exit 11 in the northwest part of town, by U.S. Route 2, and by the New England Central Railroad.
+A scenic view of Camel's Hump and the foothills of the Green Mountains presents itself to southbound motorists around mile marker 80.2, as the interstate descends a 6% grade into Richmond.